rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 .. warning::

   The ``uri-extraction-regex`` attribute is considered deprecated.
-  Consider using the <<url-extractor-to-header.adoc#, URL Extractor to Header Filter>> instead.
+  Consider using the :doc:`url-extractor-to-header` instead.

 .. note::